As floods hit, Pakistan’s Kalasha people fear for their way of life

 For Pakistan’s Kalasha, struggling to preserve their culture is nothing new.
 They are the last survivors of the people of Kafiristan, who were mostly converted to Islam in the nineteenth century.

-Their neighbors across the mountains, in the Afghan province of Nuristan, are the Taliban, who hold sway in parts of that country.
+Their neighbours across the mountains, in the Afghan province of Nuristan, are the Taliban, who hold sway in parts of that country.

 Among the Kalasha, prayers are offered during festivities that commemorate the changing seasons.
 Their elaborate rites demand the sacrifice of dozens of goats, which is becoming increasingly expensive, particularly as crops are destroyed by extreme weather.